 Q: If I rent my home can I qualify for Solar for All?

 A: Yes, renters may qualify for Solar for All.
-The renter must meet income eligibility requirements and pay their own electricity bills.
-If the property owner is income eligible, but the renter is not income eligible, then the renter does not qualify for Solar for All.
-Visit https://doee.dc.gov/solarforall for the Solar for All Income Verification Guidance details.
+Renters must meet income eligibility requirements and pay their own electricity bills.
+If the property owner is income eligible, but not the renter, then the renter does not qualify for Solar for All.
+Visit doee.dc.gov/solarforall for the Solar for All Income Verification Guidance details.

 Q: What happens if I move (Rooftop Solar)?